It can be very scary if vision in one of your eyes suddenly becomes blurry and distorted, as may happen with the development of a macular hole.

 To understand how macular holes occur, it's important first to know a little about eye anatomy.
 The macula, where holes sometimes develop, is a very small spot in the center of the back of the eye (retina).
 Light focuses to a sharp point at the macula, which is the only area of the eye that sees crystal clear, color vision (such as for driving or recognizing faces).

-When a macular hole develops, most people notice a sudden decrease in vision in one eye.
+When a macular hole develops, many people notice a sudden decrease in vision in one eye.

-Macular holes, tears and cysts are not the same as another age-related eye disease called macular degeneration, which also occurs more frequently among those over age 60.
+Macular holes, tears and cysts are not the same as another age-related eye disease called age-related macular degeneration (AMD), which also occurs more frequently among those over age 60.

 Macular holes can occur due to: